nitreojs/vk-cover-spotify-playback/README.md

 ### lastfm

-if you don't need lastfm info, open `src/bot.ts` file and comment everything it tells you to comment
+> skip this if you don't use lastfm

 1. [create an API account](https://www.last.fm/api/account/create) and get API key
 2. paste it into `LASTFM_API_KEY`